Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models: Approach:

 where $H$ is the total number of attention heads, $N$ is the number of image tokens, and $M$ is the number of query tokens.
-We sort the layers by this proportion and employ top-P sampling based on a predefined threshold value $\gamma$.
-The selected layers are:
+We then sort the layers by this proportion and select layers using top-P sampling with threshold $\gamma$:

-Here, $\text{top-P}$ selects layers until the cumulative proportion of image attention across these layers meets or exceeds $\gamma$.
-These selected layers are used to analyze and adjust the attention at the token level and identify specific image tokens that the model may over-rely on, \ie, \textit{blind tokens}.